Please note: –

 His place of suffering was outside the city of Jerusalem, that was the centre of Jewish culture and religion.
 He suffered while His people, the Jews, had no understanding about it.
 This is stated clearly in the New Testament writing to the Jewish people, Hebrews 13:11-13.

 Perhaps this account will touch the heart of some of our Moslem brothers and sisters, as it touched those listening to us on one occasion.
-As well, we would hope that some of our Israeli brethren would read and be touched, finding the salvation promised by Jehovah, to the Jews and to us also, that is in the Person of the Lord Jesus Christ.
+As well, we would hope that some of our Israeli brethren would read and be touched, finding the salvation promised by the Lord, to the Jews and to us also, that is in the Person of the Lord Jesus Christ.
 He is salvation.

 We were in a certain place preaching outdoors to a group of people.
 There were some Moslems there, sitting and listening.
 The theme of the message was the main thought found in the above verses.
 These Moslem people were greatly impressed, as the thought was tied in to the Old Testament ceremony, found in the above verses of Hebrews, “For the bodies of those animals whose blood is brought into the sanctuary by the high priest as a sacrifice for sin are burned outside the camp.
 Therefore Jesus also suffered outside the city gate in order to sanctify the people by his own blood.”